kanad1323/Agentic-AI/readme.md

-# Welcome to Agentic AI: AI That Acts
+# Welcome to Agentic AI: AI that Acts

-You are familiar with AI assistant like Siri or Alexa that responds to your questions.
+You are familiar with AI assistants like Siri or Alexa that respond to your questions.
 Agentic AI is a step beyond this.

 **Agentic AI is designed to take actions, not just react.**

 Consider this difference:

 - **Typical AI (like Siri):** You ask "What is the weather?" and it replies.
-It waits for your instruction.
+It waits for your questions.
 - **Agentic AI:** You might say "Plan a beach trip next weekend."
 Agentic AI would then perform actions for you.
 It could:
   - **Research** beaches.
   - **Check** flight and hotel availability.
   - **Compare prices.**
   - **Book reservations (with your approval).**

-**The core idea is AI that can set goals and act to achieve them independently.**
+**The core idea is that AI can set goals and act to achieve them independently.**

 ## The Agentic Chatbot I built